 On an early morning excursion to Pilpintuwasi Rescue Center, see two- and three-toed sloth, red uakari and even a jaguar which have been rescued.
 Upon arrival back in Lima late this afternoon, dayrooms are provided until time to connect with independent overnight flights home.

 Itinerary is subject to change and may vary based on wildlife sightings, changes in the river, navigability and air schedules.
+ExpeditionTrips is not responsible for itinerary changes.

-One pre-cruise hotel night in Lima; post-cruise dayroom in Lima; transfer from Lima airport to hotel; transfer from Lima hotel to ship; transfer from ship to Lima dayroom; transfer from dayroom to Lima airport; shipboard accommodations; kayaking; all meals onboard ship; Peruvian cocktails, soft drinks, local wine, and local beer onboard ship; gear on loan (rubber boots, walking sticks, binoculars, and rain poncho).
+One pre-cruise hotel night in Lima; post-cruise dayroom in Lima; transfer from Lima airport to hotel; transfer from Lima hotel to ship; transfer from ship to Lima dayroom; transfer from dayroom to Lima airport; shipboard accommodations; kayaking; all meals onboard ship; Peruvian cocktails, soft drinks, local wine, and local beer onboard ship; gear on loan (rubber boots, walking sticks, and rain poncho).
 Subject to change without notice.

 Airfare; travel insurance; passport and visa expenses; airport departure taxes as applicable; gratuities to ship crew and naturalists are left to the discretion of the passenger; items of a personal nature such as laundry, spa charges, and alcoholic beverages not mentioned as included; fuel surcharge may apply.